HubBox Software Development Kit (SDK) Integration

 <input type="hidden" name="shipping[hubbox_location_name]" id="hubbox-location-name">

-Example JS (within onCollectPointConfirmed / sendPickupDataToBackend):
+Example JS (within onCollectPointConfirmed):

 document.getElementById('hubbox-location-id').value = collectPointData.id || '';